ValaaLabs/valaa-stack/src/valaa-prophet/README.md

 ## 2. *Media*s and *Entity*s as files and folders

 ### 2.3.
-Media processing stages
+Media interpretation process

-The three media stages: download, interpret and integrate are specified below, even as the integration is not implemented by valaa-prophet.
+Media interpretation is the process of retrieving content and converting it to a representation that is useful for users.
+It is split into three stages: *retrieve* octet stream, *decode* as object representation and *integrate* in use site context.

 #### 2.3.1.
-Blob fetch - octet stream download or cache hit
+Blob *retrieve* yields an ArrayBuffer via network download, cache hit, etc.
-These octet sequences are identified by a blobId, which is a content hash of the octets.
+Persisted octet sequences are typically identified by their *blobId*, a well-defined content hash of the whole octet sequence (and nothing else).
 Their in-memory representation is shared between all consumers inside the same execution environment.

 #### 2.3.2.
-Blob content is interpreted as a Media based on mime
+Content ArrayBuffer is *decoded* into immutable, cacheable object representation based on mime
-The octet streams are interpreted by specific interpreter plugins associated with the mime type of the content.
-The result of this interpretation can be anything from the octet stream itself, through a text string into fully blown complex, fully typed javascript composite objects.
-The resulting interpretation must universal and immutable, however, so that like the octet content it can be shared and reused (keyed by string \`${mime}:${blobId}\`).
+The octet stream is decoded by decoder plugins associated with the requested mime type into some runtime object representation.
+This object representation can range anything from a flat text decoding, through a complex javascript composite object representation into a full-blown component with rich, asynchronous API's for accessing the content piece-meal.
+The requirement is that the resulting dedoded object must be shareable and reusable between different consumers in unspecified contexts.
+This implies that the decoded object should be immutable or provide an immutable API.

-##### 2.3.2.1. media type "application/valaascript" interpretation
+##### 2.3.2.1. decoding "application/valaascript"
-The application/valaascript interpreter transpiles the octet stream into a *module program Kuery*.
+The application/valaascript decoder transpiles the octet stream into a *module program Kuery*.
 This Kuery contains the rules for setting up an ES6-like module exports.
 The kuery can thus be shared between different integration contexts (different ghosts of the same base media in different instances, etc.)

-#### 2.3.2.2. media type "application/javascript" interpretation
+#### 2.3.2.2. decoding "application/javascript"
-The application/javascript interpreter wraps the octet stream text into a native function.
+The application/javascript decoder wraps the octet stream text into a native function.
 This function accepts a contextual global scope object as an argument, and when called sets up an ES6-like module exports based on the octet content interpreted as a javascript module.
 Like with other interpretations, this outermost native function will be shared between contexts.

 #### 2.3.3.
-Integration binds a complex interpretation into a context
+Decoded representation is *integrated* into a specific context

-#### 2.3.3.1. media type "application/valaascript" integration
+#### 2.3.3.1. integrating "application/valaascript"
 When the kuery is valked against a resource and some context the valk result is an object with ES6-style bindings of the exported symbols as the object properties.